jbelew/tesla-clean-grid-charging/README.md

 ## Motivation

 This project stems from a desire to blend technology and environmental conservation, contributing to a better future.

-Unlike other options for managing vehicle state such as Home Assistant, minimizing vehicle wake and limiting unintended battery drain is a core design concept.
+In first trying to orchestrate a solution like this in Home Assistant, I found the idle energy loss to be just too inefficient.
+Minimizing vehicle wake state and limiting unintended battery drain is a core design concept of this App.

 ## Data Security